danielbrock4/kickstarter-analysis/README.md

 ## 2) Analysis and Challenges
 ### Analysis
-We used Pivot Tables, VLookups, Data Charts, and Count formulas to develop two charts *Outcomes Based on Launch Date
+We used Pivot Tables, VLookups, Data Charts, and Count formulas to develop two charts -Outcomes Based on Launch Date
-*Outcomes Based on Goals
+-Outcomes Based on Goals